taranahassan/Stock-Analysis/README.md

 # stock-analysis
 ## Performing Green Energy analysis to make informed decisions for investments

+### Overview of Project

 Steve being a recent graduate with a Finance degree, his parents approached him to assist them with their investment.
 His parents are passionate about the Green Energy sector.
 They believe fossil fuels will eventually deplete, therefore will be more dependant on alternate energy.
 There are four components to the Green Energy sector; Hydro, Geothermal, Wind and Bio.
 However Steve's parents have not done alot of research and therefore wanted to invest in **DAQO New Energy Corp.** who manufactures silicon waffels for solar panels.

 Steve, as their financial advisor is hesitant and would like to diversify his parents' investment by analyzing deeper into all stocks for energy companies including **DAQO's** stocks to make a more informed decision.

-### Overview of Project

 This project is to analyze all the stock data that has been compiled by Steve.
 VBA was used to automate the task of analyzing which is more efficient when dealing with larger datasets.
 Steve would be able to compare data from each year with regards to the stock prices, total daily volume and return for each stock with a click of a button.
+If in the future Steve includes another sheet of data for another year, the code would be able to calculate that as well.
 The worksheet has been saved as an Excel Macro-enabled for Steve to access.

 ### Results